You are here

 - If a child dis-enrolls in the middle of a checkpoint, yet he/she was present for at least six calendar weeks/thirty program days within the checkpoint window—including standard two-day weekends but not including holiday breaks—teachers should finalize checkpoint ratings but only if the teacher collected enough documentation to make reliable ratings.

 - If a child starts late in your program and is present through the rest of the checkpoint for at least six weeks, we expect that the teacher is on schedule to complete everything.
-However, when a child leaves early, we make a consideration that the teacher might not have planned opportunities for all observations/curricular components for all areas/objectives.
-In short, do everything you can to complete checkpoint ratings, finalize the areas you can with accurate information, but do not guess.
+It is important to enter a baseline rating for children as soon as initial evidence for each objective becomes available.
+This is especially important for children on IEPs.

 Fewer than 6 Weeks Remain, Child Will Not Return to Your Program: If there are fewer than 30 days of programming/services left in the checkpoint period (six calendar weeks not including holiday breaks) when a child enters and the child will not be resuming participation, exclude the child from Results Matter assessment.
 This typically happens when children enroll in preschool late in the school year and will transition to kindergarten the following school year.
 These children are not required to be assessed, although programs may choose to do so.